Working around the world to close the loop in the water cycle and enable the efficient use of precious water resources

 Sewage treatment facilities in San Luis Potosi, in central Mexico

 The global water utilities market should expect to see the increasingly greater participation of the private sector.
 In other words, an increasing number of projects and services that were traditionally run by government organizations are likely to be entrusted to the private sector.
-In this context, we believe that an integrated approach—combining the experience and expertise in water infrastructure construction and operation of Japanese local governments with the technological excellence and capital of private enterprises—that supports individual countries' plans for developing water supply and sewerage systems will serve to improve their water infrastructure.
-Sumitomo Corporation intends to play a vital role in leading such initiatives by fully drawing upon the global network and business expertise and capabilities it has developed over the years as well as business functions it acquired through mergers and acquisitions.
-As we move forward, the joint initiative with TMG will be followed by many other projects in other countries and regions under which we will offer integrated solutions based on public and private collaboration to develop water supply and sewerage systems.
-We are committed to creating optimal water recycling systems, achieving effective water usage, and creating a safe and sanitary water environment in areas with limited availability of water resources.
+In this context, we believe that an integrated approach—combining the experience and expertise in infrastructure construction and operation of Japanese local governments and public utility enterprises with the technological excellence and capital of private enterprises--that supports individual countries' plans for developing water supply and sewerage systems will serve to improve their water infrastructure.
+Sumitomo Corporation aims to play a vital role in leading such initiatives by fully drawing upon the global network and business expertise and capabilities it has developed over the years as well as business functions it acquired through M&As and business alliances.
+As we move forward, the joint initiative with TMG and collaboration with Osaka Gas will be followed by many other projects in other countries and regions under which we will offer integrated solutions based on public and private collaboration to develop and operate water supply and sewerage systems.
+We are committed to creating optimal water recycling systems, providing stable services, and creating a safe and sanitary water environment.

 - Environment & Infrastructure